theodoreyong9/AIWA/README.md

   has no network path to Solana — the same category of limitation as everything else in this file's honesty-about-untested-network-code discipline, not a gap to close with more code.
+- Built Presentation independence (§27.5) — the whitepaper already
+  claimed a presentation layer "cannot alter module behavior, only how a module's output is displayed," but nothing backed that claim: zero theming abstraction existed anywhere. `theme-tokens.js` is plain design-token data (colors, font, spacing), not a framework — two presets, `default` and `compact` (large monospace text, maximum contrast, secondary text intentionally collapsed to the same value as primary — matching the whitepaper's own stated case: a bandwidth- or hardware-constrained settlement).
+Both presets confirmed to declare the identical set of token keys, so a module written against one can't silently break on a missing key under the other.
+  `themeToCssVariables()` confirmed to actually produce a real `:root {}` CSS block containing every expected token, and confirmed to genuinely differ between presets, not accidentally identical output. `module-sandbox.js`'s `buildSandboxHtml()` (real code since an earlier phase, per H.11, just never theme-aware) now injects the active theme both ways the whitepaper promises: as real CSS custom properties in a `<style>` tag, and as `ctx.theme` — the identical token values as real, parseable JSON a module's own JS can read.
+  **Verified as a literal string-equality check, not just architectural intent**: a module's own code is confirmed byte-identical across both presets — only the injected presentation differs, which is the exact claim §27.5 makes.
+Wired into the app: a Presentation selector in Parameters switches a local `activeThemeId`, confirmed by reading the actual listener to have exactly one side effect — reassigning that variable and logging — touching `theta`, `myDomain`, the module registry, or any other state in no way at all.
+New whitepaper §27.5 update and Appendix H.26.
+12 new tests (8 + 4).
+217 JS tests total — the last item on this project's own open-work list before AI (§28, deliberately deferred, not an oversight).